All Episodes

 If that was his real feeling about how could this happen and how could they be so irresponsible?

-Um, you know, we now know that the batch of Biden's secret documents were found in multiple locations in the Biden Beach House.
+You know, we now know that the batch of Biden's secret documents were found in multiple locations in the Biden Beach House.

-Most of the documents were found in his Wilmington home garage next to his apparently he owns some old Corvette of his and one additional document in an adjacent room.
+Most of the documents were found in his Wilmington home garage next to his, apparently he owns some old Corvette of his, and one additional document in an adjacent room.

-Uh but the reality is, you know, this is now the timing couldn't be worse for the Biden family syndicate with Jim Comer.
+But the reality is, you know, this is now the timing couldn't be worse for the Biden family syndicate with Jim Comer.

 And, you know, Biden now changes his story after he was caught hiding more documents.

-And uh and it's breathtaking to me.
+And it's breathtaking to me.

-But it's the the Biden family syndicate, it's Russia, it's Ukraine, it's China, it's it's Mexico.
+But the Biden family syndicate, it's Russia, it's Ukraine, it's China, it's Mexico, you know, it's all of these countries, you know, and we've only begun to touch the surface in all of this.

-Uh, because that's the bigger, bigger question here.
+Because that's the bigger question here.

 You know, and Hunter Biden implicates his own father in his own laptop.